 Mindfulness involves developing insight and awareness to acknowledge and step out of self-defeating habits, reduce stress and live life more fully.
-It's about noticing our impulses and habits, letting go of problematic thoughts and actions, and bringing greater acceptance and presence to each moment.
+It's about noticing our impulses and habits, letting go of problematic thoughts, impulses and actions.
+It involves bringing greater acceptance and presence to each moment.

 Mindfulness has been researched and found to be effective in reducing stress, improving symptoms of depression and anxiety, and enhancing interpersonal relationships.
 The strategies are highly relevant for reducing ineffective coping behavior, reactivity in parenting, and may be beneficial in improving parenting stress.